pirica/wordtohtml/README.md

 $text = $rt->readDocument('FILENAME','NY');
 ```

-## Read docx file and return the html code - Option 1 and 2
+## Read docx file and return the html code - Option 3
-Images can be formatted using external CSS and Tables will be formatted to 100% of screen width
+Resultant HTML code with have a standard HTML header added so that it can be run directly in a browser.
+N.B if you wish to use this option in conjunction with option 1a then the CSS file should be named - word-htm.css
 ```
-$text = $rt->readDocument('FILENAME','YY');
+$text = $rt->readDocument('FILENAME','NNY');
 ```

 ## UPDATE NOTES